garrettgsb/weather-peek/README.md

 ## Try it out: API

 **JSON API endpoints.** This API reads and returns JSON, and can be used with cURL, Postman, Insomnia, or any application that knows how to make an HTTP request.
-To get started, you can try pointing your browser to [https://weather-peek-gsb.herokuapp.com/v1/weather?city=Vancouver](https://weather-peek-gsb.herokuapp.com/v1/weather?city=Vancouver)
+To get started, you can try pointing your browser to [https://weather-peek-gsb.herokuapp.com/v1/weather?city=Vancouver](https://weather-peek-gsb.herokuapp.com/v1/weather?city=Vancouver) (or loalhost:8080 if running locally)

 **Persistent accounts.** Using the account routes, you can create an account and authenticate with it to receive a **token**.
 Your **token** can be used to **save cities** that you're interested in, and get **reports** for all of them at once.
 Applications can treat **tokens** like API keys.